Taiwan RoHS Information

 To mount the switch onto a two-post rack, assemble the mounting brackets to the chassis, then attach the brackets to the rack posts.
 Two-post accessory kits include the following two-post mounting parts:

-2- Three-hole Mounting Bbrackets
+2- Three-hole Mounting Brackets

 Each chassis side has attachment pins that align with bracket holes.
 Pin orientation is symmetric and equidistant, supporting bracket placements where the flange is flush with the front switch panel, flush with the rear panel, or not flush with either panel.
 Each bracket hole includes a key-opening for placing the bracket flush with the chassis and then locking it into place.